 Times, they are a’changing.
 We’re using technology in classrooms more than ever before.
 Why not have your students use technology outside of the classroom to improve their fluency?

 Many of these resources are in app form so students can study Mandarin on the go outside of class.
 Some even involve forums and communicating with other learners.
 If you’re hosting an online class or tutoring only a handful of students, they can interact and learn along with other learners.
 It’s tough learning a language all by oneself or only with one tutor.
 To really improve fluency, your students will have to practice conversational Chinese with other learners.

 Even better, our list includes the best of the best when it comes to online dictionaries, grammar checkers and other tools that Chinese learners need to have on hand while taking a Chinese class.

 You can enhance the teaching experience even more by bringing FluentU into your classroom.

-Designed to give an authentic language-learning experience, FluentU lets you engage students using real-world Chinese material like movies, TV shows, commercials, documentaries and other authentic materials Chinese speakers interact with in their day-to-day lives.
+Designed to give an authentic language-learning experience, FluentU lets you engage students using authentic Chinese material that Chinese speakers interact with in their day-to-day lives.
 Combined with the teaching resources mentioned in this article, FluentU will enable you to give your students a fully-immersive learning experience that lets them organically learn Mandarin and Chinese culture.